-Colour correct DVI output
+Color correct output

-You can also do colour correction on the DVI output.
+You can do color correction on the output from the Nvidia card.
 This feature requires Viz 3.8.2 or higher.
 RGB intensity can then be controlled directly on the GPU.
-This works by letting Viz Multiplay send the SCANOUT_INTENSITY SET (r,g,b) command to the Viz Engine, and the engine then sets the intensity values directly on the NVIDIA graphic card.
+This works by letting Viz Multiplay send the SCANOUT_INTENSITY SET (r,g,b) command to the Viz Engine, and the engine then sets the intensity values directly on the Nvidia graphic card.